UNIT 3: FOOTBALL

 are termed as full backs or side backs.
 Depending on which flank they operate in,

-left back (LB) or a right back (RB).
+they are further distinguished as a left back (LB) or a right back (RB).

 Besides defense, full backs often contribute offensively by charging up the pitch